Ep 176 Strychnine: The WD-40 of Victorian Medicine

 Or from cardiac arrest, which could occur from, you know, not directly from the muscle of the heart spasming, but from things like electrolyte abnormalities that can happen because as your body is contracting this much, as all of your muscles are undergoing this much contraction, they can end up like releasing enzymes and causing something called rhabdomyolysis or other complications that then basically make your whole metabolic system really messed up.

+Right.
 And then your heart can't function.

 And so then you can have cardiac arrest as well.

+Okay.
 So it's really horrific.

 And one of the papers, just to give you a sense of like, how long does this go on?
+Like, what, what are we talking about?

-One of the papers that I read basically estimated that most people, depending on the dose that they take, don't tolerate more than five to ten of these spasm episodes before succumbing to death.
+One of the papers that I read basically estimated that most people, depending on the dose that they take, don't tolerate more than five to 10 of these spasm episodes before succumbing to death.

-So, it's usually within a matter of hours.
+So it's usually within a matter of hours.

 Hours.
+Okay.

 And so